 I know tech.
 I speak plain English.

-I know technology but my clients engage me because I can help them solve business problems.
+My clients engage me because I can help them solve business problems.

 - I know technology: I have worked in IT for 20+ years.
 I have a BSc in Computer Science, MSc in Technology Management, and spent 15 years employed in various IT roles within the financial services industry.
 LinkedIn can tell you more.

-I focus on simple and reliable solutions.
+I focus on simple and reliable strategies.

 I focus on achieving a business outcome as quickly and simply as possible.